wswebcreation/webdriver-image-comparison/docs/OPTIONS.md

 - **Mandatory:** No
 - **Default:** `false`

-En/Disable all css animations in the application.
+En/Disable all css animations and the input caret in the application.
 If set to true all animations will be disabled before taking a screenshot and reset when done

 #### `hideScrollBars`